 The role of EDF

-The role of EDF is to engage in policy dialogues between Indian and European DPOs, through information sharing, capacity-building visits and organisation of events.
-The anticipated impact will be both an increased awareness within EU countries of global disability policies and opportunities to learn from one another on what works in different context for disability inclusive implementation of the SDGs.
+The role of EDF is to engage in policy dialogues between Indian and European DPOs, through information sharing, capacity-building visits, and organisation of events.
+The anticipated impact will be both an increased awareness within EU countries of global disability policies and opportunities to learn from one another on what works in a different context for the disability-inclusive implementation of the SDGs.